 – Wear cotton clothes

-Dress your children with the lightest clothes.
+Dress your children in the lightest clothes.
 Avoid using nylon material, as it is easily flammable.
 Also, make sure your children wear shoes while handling crackers.

 – Exploit crackers in an open space